emmalepsy/emmalepsy.github.io/jekylldata/_posts/2015-10-23-The-Best-Places-to-Find-Freelance-Writers.md

+---
+layout: post
-# The Best Places to Find Freelance Writers
+title: The Best Places to Find Freelance Writers
+date: 2015-10-23
+categories: []
+tags: []
+status: publish
+type: post
+published: true
+excerpt: I know a lot about finding freelance writers.
+I used to hire them, and now I work as one myself.
+---

 Writing sucks.
 It frustrates me all the time, and I do it professionally.